astronomer/airflow-quickstart/learning-airflow/README.md

 You should also be able to access your Postgres Database at 'localhost:5432/postgres'.

+# Exercises

-# Exercise
+## Exercise 1

 - Define the task as a Dataset producer using the Airflow Datasets feature.
-For specific instructions, see the DAG file.
+For specific instructions, see the `example_astronauts` DAG file.

+## Exercise 2

+- Manually pull a value from XCom.
+See the DAG file for details.

 # Deploy Your Project to Astronomer